RefPerSys/RefPerSys/README.md

 ## Contributing

-Please ask, by email, the above RefPerSys team for C++ coding conventions before starting non-trivial contributions to the C++ runtime of RefPerSys.
-If you are contributing to its C++ runtime, please **run `make clean` or `omake clean` after any `git pull`**.
+Please ask, by email, the above RefPerSys team for C coding conventions before starting non-trivial contributions to the C runtime of RefPerSys.
+If you are contributing to its C runtime, please **run `make clean` or `omake clean` after any `git pull`**.

 The GPLv3+ license of RefPerSys is unlikely to change before 2025 (and